Support projects

 Applications must be submitted using the application form.
 Following our assessment and approval, projects may then be placed on a list for submission to the Department at a later date.

 The form contains a budget breakdown, detailed timeline and all relevant information for both RACP and the Department to reasonably assess the suitability of a project.
-There are no word limits but proposals should be brief and focused.
+There are no word limits, but proposals should be brief and focused.

 You can submit more than one application ranging from a short-term to a multi-year project.
-Projects must conclude prior to the grant agreement end date, 28 February 2026.

 Outcomes on proposals are provided by the Department within 30 calendar days of receipt.